a-morrison/Mutant/README.md

 ﻿# Mutant
 [![Build Status](https://dev.azure.com/amorrison17/amorrison17/_apis/build/status/a-morrison.Mutant?branchName=master)](https://dev.azure.com/amorrison17/amorrison17/_build/latest?definitionId=1&branchName=master)
 ### Migration using TFS and Ant
+*Disclaimer* Never been tested on an OS other than Windows 10.

 ## About
 Mutant is a tool currently in development to make deployments to Salesforce and the Force.com stack easier.